Planteome/plant-stress-ontology/CONTRIBUTING.md

 Before you write a new request, please consider the following:

 - **Does the term already exist?** Before submitting suggestions for new ontology terms, check whether the term exist, either as a primary term or a synonym term.
-You can search for your term using [OLS](http://www.ebi.ac.uk/ols/ontologies/pso).
+You can search for your term using [Planteome Development Site](https://dev.planteome.org/amigo/term/PSO:0000001).
 - **Can you provide a definition for the term?** It should be very clear what the term means, and you should be able to provide a concise definition, ideally with a scientific reference.
 - **Is the ontology in scope for the term?** Sometimes, it is hard to tell whether a term "belongs" in